A Guide to Understanding What Makes Up Payroll Taxes

 - Though there aren’t many cities or counties with an income tax, a few, like New York City, do have this tax.
 Check with the local government to see if there is an applicable local tax.

-The IRS enforces a much more serious penalty for companies that don't submit their withholding and social security tax fund payments as required.
+The IRS enforces a much more severe penalty for companies that don't submit their withholding and social security tax fund payments as required.
 The IRS will charge a penalty of up to 100 percent of the unpaid amount to any company or individual, such as a corporate executive in charge of making sure the payments take place.